ghedo/go.pkt/README.md

 ### Injection

-Similarly to packet capturing, packet injection requires a network "source" (which in this case is more of a sink).
+Similarly to packet capturing, packet injection requires a capture handle.

-In the following example we create a source like before and then use the `Inject()` method to send some data (we'll see later how to encode "proper" network data).
+In the following example we create a capture handle like before and then use the `Inject()` method to send some data (we'll see later how to encode data in the propert formats).

 ```go
 package main